Correlator with tensor currents and two masses at two loops: Introduction

 The main obstacle to reducing theoretical uncertainties lies in the hadronic matrix elements --- such as decay constants and hadronic form factors --- whose predictions are governed by low-energy, and thus non-perturbative, QCD dynamics.
 Techniques based on dispersion relations are extremely useful for predicting or constraining these matrix elements.
 Indeed, dispersion relations --- one of the few exact results known in QCD --- relate matrix elements to perturbatively calculable quantities.
 The two most commonly used techniques based on dispersion relations are unitarity bounds and QCD sum rules; see Refs.~\cite{Colangelo:2000dp,Caprini:2019osi,Gubernari:2020zil} for reviews.

-Both the derivation of unitarity bounds and QCD sum rules requires the calculation of (at least) a two-point correlator with quark currents.
+The derivation of both unitarity bounds and QCD sum rules requires the calculation of (at least) a two-point correlator with quark currents.
 Two-point correlators can be written as:

-where $\psi_{a,b}$ are quark fields and $\Gamma$ denotes a Dirac matrix or a product of Dirac matrices.
+where $\psi_{1,2}$ are quark fields and $\Gamma$ denotes a Dirac matrix or a product of Dirac matrices.
 These correlators are typically calculated using an operator product expansion (OPE), which expresses the correlator as a sum over local operators.
 Each term consists of a Wilson coefficient, calculable perturbatively in the strong coupling constant $\alpha_s$, multiplied by a local operator of definite dimension, capturing non-perturbative effects.
 This naturally leads to a twofold expansion: in the operator dimensions and in $\alpha_s$.
-In most cases, the dominant contribution to these OPEs comes from the dimension-zero operator, i.e., the identity operator, which requires the calculation of bubble diagrams.
-For (axial-)vector currents, namely $\Gamma = \gamma^\mu (\gamma_5)$, two-point correlators have been calculated at next-to-leading order (NLO) in $\alpha_s$ with two massive quarks and full momentum dependence~\cite{Djouadi:1993ss}.
-These correlators have also been calculated next-to-next-to-leading order (NNLO) with two massive quarks, but only at $q^2=0$ using both analytical and numerical methods~\cite{Grigo:2012ji}.
-For (axial-)tensor currents, namely $\Gamma = \sigma^{\mu\nu} (\gamma_5)$, two-point correlators have only been calculated at NLO with two massive quarks and $q^2=0$~\cite{Bharucha:2010im}.
-This correlator has also been computed recently using lattice QCD~\cite{Harrison:2024iad}.
+In most cases, the dominant contribution to these OPEs comes from the dimension-zero operator, i.e., the identity operator, which requires the calculation of bubble diagrams (see, e.g., Ref.~\cite{Colangelo:2000dp} for a review).